Bakkenti/quanta/README.md

 # QUANTA - Educational Platform

 QUANTA is an educational platform similar to Stepik, built with Django and React.
-It allows users to create, manage, and enroll in courses, while providing a CKEditor-powered admin panel for content editing.
+It allows users to create, manage, and enroll in courses, whileproviding a CKEditor-powered admin panel for content editing.

 ## Features